 How Can I Prevent Osteoporosis?

 Our doctors at Tri-State Physicians & Physical Therapy Clinic focus on the prevention of disease before its treatment.
 In fact, the prevention of osteoporosis is often described as being the best treatment.
 One of the best preventative measures for osteoporosis has been found to be weight bearing exercise.
-As we exercise, the stress placed as various forms of weight is applied, stimulates the activity of bone forming cells, which as a result helps to decrease the loss of bone mass.
-This whole concept of exercising contributing to the formation of bone is known as Wolff’s law.
+As we exercise, the stress placed on our bones as various forms of weight is applied stimulates the activity of bone forming cells, which as a result helps to decrease the loss of bone mass.
+This whole concept of exercising contributing to the formation of bone is known as Wolff’s Law.
 Essentially, bone is more likely to develop in areas of increased stress and demand.
 Therefore, the Tri-State Physicians & Physical Therapy Clinic doctors will recommend various low impact exercises such as stair climbing, walking, and step aerobics in combination with your chiropractic care.
-These activities will not only help maintain muscle strength, but also bone density and let’s not forget that people with stronger bones are less likely to develop the dreaded fractures.
+These activities will not only help maintain muscle strength but also bone density, and let’s not forget that people with stronger bones are less likely to develop the dreaded fractures.

 In addition, to exercising our doctors will educate you on the importance of nutrition and how it relates to osteoporosis.
 To maintain an appropriate bone density, vitamin D and calcium levels must be kept in balance throughout the body.
 Alcohol, smoking, and caffeine intake have been cited as primary thieves contributing to the loss of these nutrients in the body.
 It is recommended that everyone gets approximately 1,200-1,500 mg of calcium and about 800 IU of vitamin D each day.
 This is often difficult to achieve through dieting alone, but thankfully our doctors at Tri-State Physicians & Physical Therapy Clinic can provide you with the appropriate supplementation solutions.